npm, pnpm, and Yarn

-PhpStorm also lets you run and debug npm scripts.
+PhpStorm also lets you run and debug npm, Yarn, and pnpm scripts.
 PhpStorm parses package.json files, recognizing definitions of scripts, shows scripts in a tree view, and lets you navigate between a script in the tree and its definition in the package.json file.
 For more information, refer to npm, Yarn, and pnpm official web sites.

 PhpStorm detects projects with Yarn workspaces and indexes all the dependencies that are listed in the package.json files of the workspaces but are located in the root node_modules folder.

 Download and install Node.js.
 Note that npm is also installed, so if you are going to use it, you are through with the preliminary steps.